 The Control4 system is pretty much faultless

 Your dealer will configure every device you want it to replace, as well as add any streaming services you want quick access to.
-For example, in my living room, Disney Life is popular with the kids, and the remote can jump straight into that Android TV app at a push of a button.
+For example, in my living room, Disney Plus is popular with the kids, and the remote can jump straight into that Android TV app at a push of a button.
 It can then jump between that, Netflix, Sky, whatever you want really, through a simple scroll menu.
 It's also great for controlling the volume of any speakers in your Control4 system.

 But, while it can control other smart home aspects such as smart lights and automations (just like Logitech's universal remote) this all feels very clunky and I don't use it at all - save for having one of the custom buttons configured to turn all the lights to 'TV mode' when it's time to tuck into some Netflix.